aminch18/githubactions_codenoobs/README.md

         -  Current date as Title.
         -  Your name as Body.

-##### Clue: The commands to create issues on GitHub is easy to find using Google, bu
+##### Clues: Find how to extract current datetime on bash.
+Find how to define an output for one step.
+The commands to create issues on GitHub is easy to find using Google.

 ### 3. Triggered workflow
 - Create new workflow file inside workflows folder.